shsagir/play-area-sync/docs/mysql.md

 In the next step you will be asked for your [MySQL password](#toc-obtain-the-mysql-password).

 ## Export & import

-A common task is to move your MySQL data around, e.g. if you are migrating to fortrabbit or you are about to set up a staging environment.
+A common task is to move your MySQL data around, like when you are migrating to fortrabbit or you are about to set up a staging environment.
 All following examples show you how to export data from your local machine and import it into your App's database on fortrabbit.
 It works the same, with swapped login details, for the other way around.

-### Using MySQL Workbench (GUI)

-**Export from local**:

-1. Open Workbench
-2. Setup your local database connection
-3. Open your local database connection
-4. Choose: Server > Data Export from the menu
-5. Select your local database name
-6. Make sure to "Dump Structure and Data" (select below the database name listing)
-7. Choose a local destination file
-8. Start the export

-**Import to fortrabbit**:

-1. Open Workbench
-2. Create a new connection as [shown above](#toc-mysql-via-gui)
-2. Open the newly created remote database connection
-3. Choose: Server > Data Import from the menu
-4. Choose your previously generated dump file
-5. Make sure to select your App name in the *Default Target Schema*
-6. Start the import

 ### Using the terminal